denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 * Age
 * Monzo.
   * Why aren't there any engineering roles?
-* People leading the way.
-    * Wait, Monzo?
-  * Me
-* Why did we start one up when there was one already?
-  * We didn't know about the others.
 * Do we care that other meetups run?
   * Only if its for false purposes.
   * E.g. A meetup to get people into an office and then they stop running a meetup.